motdiem/instead/README.md

 - Called when user clicks a time button
 - Randomly selects an activity from the corresponding array
 - Updates the result screen with the activity
+- Initializes timer display with selected duration
+- Clears any existing timer state
 - Hides the edit button and shows the back button
 - Switches to result screen

 **`resetApp()`**
 - Returns to time selection screen
+- Clears timer state and stops any running countdown
 - Shows edit button and hides back button
 - Resets currentTime state